ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Creates a new tag in the ExtraHop environment.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) create tag`.
+An example playbook that uses this SOAR function is `Extrahop Reveal(x): Create Tag`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Tags` is updated.

-The workflow is initiated by the manual incident rule `Example: Extrahop Reveal(x) create tag`.
+The playbook is initiated by the menu item `Extrahop Reveal(x): Create Tag`.

    ![screenshot: fn-extrahop-revealx-create-tag-action](./doc/screenshots/fn-extrahop-revealx-create-tag-action.png)